instedd/facility-public-portal/README.md

 $ elm package install
 ```

-Once  installed, Elm files will be automatically compiled as part of the Rails asset pipeline.
+Once installed, Elm modules of the form `Main*.elm` and all their dependencies will be automatically compiled by Elm.

 ### Elasticsearch and PostgreSQL